 SOCRRA has transitioned from the current dual-stream recycling to mixed recycling.
 With mixed recycling, Berkley residents can place all recyclables in a single container instead of separating materials by type.
-This process is easier and, at the same time, increases the amount of recycled materials.
+This process is easier and, at the same time, increases the number of recycled materials.
 For more details from SOCRRA on this transition, including FAQs, and what can/cannot be placed in the new bins, click here.

 If you are looking for more information about recycling in Berkley, please explore the tabs below.

 Do you have a question about waste and what can be recycled?
 SOCRRA has a Waste Wizard tool on its website and an app isalso available to download.
 Simply type in a question or key word regarding your household waste and the search engine will provide an answer and more details.

 If you've made the switch to compact fluorescent light bulbs there's a few things you need to know about disposing of them.
 If broken, care needs to be taken in clean up and disposal of debris.